A greener, healthier Gloucestershire – thinking smart with RTPI

 A greener, healthier Gloucestershire

-Speaking to Nick and Alan (pictured left), it is immediately apparent how passionate they are about both public transport and the role technology can play in making it accessible to all, which is central to meeting the council’s key objective of creating a “greener, healthier Gloucestershire”.
+Speaking to Nick and Alan (pictured right), it is immediately apparent how passionate they are about both public transport and the role technology can play in making it accessible to all, which is central to meeting the council’s key objective of creating a “greener, healthier Gloucestershire”.

 Of course, one of the quickest means of achieving this goal is by encouraging people out of their cars and onto the county’s bus services, which Alan acknowledges can only really be done if people realise the bus is just as – if not more – convenient than the private automobile.